Diamantino (film)

-Diamantino is a 2018 fantasy comedy-drama film written and directed by Gabriel Abrantes and Daniel Schmidt.
-The film was produced by Justin Taurand, Maria João Mayer, and Daniel van Hoogstraten.
-It stars Carloto Cotta, Cleo Tavares, Anabela Moreira, and Margarida Moreira.
-The film follows premier association football star Diamantino after he loses his special touch and ends his career in disgrace.
-Searching for a new purpose, the international icon sets on a delirious odyssey where he confronts neo-fascism, the refugee crisis, genetic modification and the hunt for the source of genius.
-It was screened in the Critics' Week section at the 2018 Cannes Film Festival, where it won the Grand Prize.
+Diamantino is a 2018 science fantasy comedy-drama film written and directed by Gabriel Abrantes and Daniel Schmidt.
+The film stars Carloto Cotta as premier football star player Diamantino, who loses his special touch and ends his career in disgrace.
+Searching for a new purpose, the international icon sets out on a delirious odyssey where he confronts neo-fascism, the refugee crisis, genetic modification and the hunt for the source of genius.